Our Community: Assessing social capital

 A community can start by looking at its strengths.
 The positive effects of community ties have recently been identified in both community development practice and research.
 The term "social capital" was coined by social scientist James Coleman to describe these ties, and Robert Putnam furthered and popularized this research in his book Bowling Alone.

 Assessment tools can help communities get an accurate picture of the ties among its people and organizations.
-Our Community was designed by the University of Minnesota Extension Service, in collaboration with Yellow Wood Associates especially with rural communities in mind, building upon rural strengths and assessing conditions specific to rural culture.
+Our Community was designed by the University of Minnesota Extension, in collaboration with Yellow Wood Associates especially with rural communities in mind, building upon rural strengths and assessing conditions specific to rural culture.
 As communities look at the future, findings from an Our Community survey can focus their efforts – using an accurate picture of what is going on when its people and organizations work and live together.

 Who can use this tool?